Howard Erman Ph.D. Licensed Psychologist in Ann Arbor, Michigan.

 Our first two to four therapy sessions are also an assessment time so I have a clear understanding of the issues and you have a chance to meet me and decide if you are comfortable working with me.
 The very first session is mostly about why you are seeking therapy now, though we may wander on to other topics.
 You will have time to ask me questions.
 I also need to obtain certain information at the end– address, phone number, etc.– and there are a few forms to complete, so I schedule the first session for an hour instead of the usual 45 minutes.

 If I think I can be of help, I will offer to continue psychotherapy with you beyond these assessment sessions.
 I will share my initial thoughts about the issues you raised.
-I
+I offer both long-term and short-term therapy, and I will discuss the frequency and possible duration of therapy.

 In general, everyone can benefit from a safe confidential talk with a trained therapist they trust who strives to understand them.
 But on rare occasions, the therapy help you need is not work that I do.
 I would then explain what kind of therapeutic help you need and where you might get it.
 I would offer to assist you track down the proper treatment and offer to stay in touch by telephone or in person until you had successfully made the transition to the new treatment.
 Since most people who see me already know they need psychotherapy, this outcome is uncommon.